MatthewTHFisher/ExampleSwiftPackage/README.md

 **Note: This method will allow not you to edit the package.**

 **2. Manually downloading the package**
 Clone the package using the clone button above.
 Once downloaded onto the PC simply go to File -> Add Packages...
 With the library manager open select the Add Local button and navigate to the downloaded package.
 This will add the package as a dependency to the project.
+THe final step is to tell the target about the framework: go to the project settings -> your target -> General -> Frameworks, Libraries, and Embedded Content -> click the plus button and add the frameworks.
 **Note: This method will allow you to edit the downloaded package.**

 ### Useage